Use AWS IAM roles with Qovery

 Create a service account

-This step will help you on deploying a service account on your Kubernetes cluster.
+This step will help you deploying a service account on your Kubernetes cluster.
 In case you want to do it manually on the cluster with kubectl, you just have to push a service account like:

 apiVersion: v1